Avengers Assemble! See Marvel Cinematic Universe actors in the West End

 But that’s not the only link between the two.
 You’ll find plenty of the fantastic actors who have appeared in Marvel films and TV series, plus some who are slated to join the MCU soon, in London theatre shows, moving seamlessly from superheroes and bad-ass villains to period dramas, cutting-edge plays and celebrated musicals.

-So, gear up for your Secret Cinema outing with our guide to the Marvel stars you can see on stage right now.
+So, gear up for your Marvel outing with our guide to the Marvel stars you can see on stage right now.

 David Harbour in Mad House